Wanderlust Airlines - Case Study

 Customer Journey map

 From the Affinity diagram, I was able to create a Customer journey map; noting the goals, behaviours and mental models of a customer buying airline tickets.
+Crucially, it highlighted that while upsells are vital for business goals, they needed to be restructured to rebuild user trust.

-Why not move the luggage add-on into the fares modal?
+Why integrate luggage into the fare modal?

 “I would like more transparency about offers and process of booking ordinary tickets from the start.”

 Another pain-point solution came from knowing that many users often research flights before buying.
 I moved the account creation step to a later stage in the journey.
+The strategy was to increase trust by making the process feel less pushy and allow users to see the real total trip price before deciding.

 To further iterate this point, I also introduced a “Speedy check-out” option for users who don’t want to pay for seats, letting them skip directly to payment.
 The intention with this was to streamline the flow, reduce clicks, and lower basket abandonment while still allowing post-payment seat upgrades.